riccardopadoan28/BIManalyst_g_46/A2/README.md

 Group: 46

+A2a: About your group
+I am confident coding in Python: 2 - Neutral
-Focus Area: Build
+Focus Area: Build - Analyst

+A2b: Identify Claim
+Building #2508
-Claims: "The client read the page 14 of the 25-08-D-STR report from folder CES_BLD_25_08 and would like to check the profiles of the rectangular columns in the model, assuming that the material is correct."
+Claim: "The client read the page 3 of the 25-08-D-PM report from folder CES_BLD_25_08 and would like to check the structural elements sales price reported in "Figure 5: Sigma Estimation" to verify that the budget set is met"

-The script developed:
-1) import the ifcopenshell library;
-2) open the 25-08-D-STR.ifc file;
-3) define a function to get the rectangular column profiles;
-4) extract all the columns modeled and fill an empty dictionary with the information grouped by profile name;
-5) call that function in the main and get the information;
-6) write the output.

-Output:
-1) from the terminal the user can check out if there are any disalignment between profile name and dimensions;
-2) the user can check out if there are any lack of communication between the model and the report.
+A2c: Use Case
+This claim would be checked when:
+1. The works for the structure needs to be agreed with the subconstructor;
+2. The design team have to verify the tendering budget before apply for tendering;
+3. The stakeholders involved have to check the cash flows in the early construction phase.

+Phase: Design, Tendering, Build

+To pursuit the claim the user need to:
+1.  gather the structural elements;
+2.  extract quantity take off and generate QTO report;
+3.  analyze and gather prices from price lists;
+4.  assign correct price to the structural elements;
+5.  calculate bill of quantities and generate BOQ report.

+## BPMN file
+You can see the documentation [here](A2\IMG\A2_G_46.svg)

+IFC Classes involved would be: IfcBeams, IfcColumns, IfcSlabs, IfcWalls, Ifc